 If you include survey questions that let you categorize respondents by demographic, you can see how different audience segments answer the same question—for example, how answers vary by age group or industry.

 To analyze these responses, use a cross-tabulation chart to compare answers from each segment:

 3. Analyze scale data using mode, mean, and bar charts

-For example, you might ask respondents to choose from a scale involving numbers:
+For example, you might ask survey respondents to choose from a likert scale involving numbers:

-In either case, one of the easiest methods to analyze scale survey data is to create a bar chart showing the frequency of responses.
+In either case, one of the easiest methods to analyze scale survey data is to create a bar chart showing response rates.

-If your scale involved numerical responses (e.g. a 1-7 rating), there are two other easy ways to analyze the data:
+If your scale involves numerical responses (e.g. a 1-7 rating), there are two other easy ways to analyze the data: